 For Windows 10 Home, you can use Command Prompts instructions:

 - Open the Start menu and type “CMD” into the search bar, just start typing and select “Run as administrator” when opening the command prompt.

 - Type in the following command and press Enter “net user administrator /active: yes, to enable it.

 - Type in “net user administrator /active: no” to disable it.

 If you’ve accidentally locked yourself out of your Microsoft account, a built-in administrator account can help.
 But only if you’ve already made sure that it was enabled beforehand.
 Otherwise, you’re out of luck.
-The main purpose of the built-in administrator account is for OEM system builders which make tweaks to the system.
+The primary purpose of the built-in administrator account is for OEM system builders who make tweaks to the system.

 Windows 10 has two kinds of user accounts: Administrator and Standard.
-With a Standard account, you can go about most daily tasks, like surf the Web, run programs, check email, etc. But if you want to make significant changes to the system, like adding new software or adding and removing other user accounts, you have to be the Administrator.
+With a Standard account, you can go about most daily tasks, like surfing the Web, running programs, checking email, etc. But if you want to make significant changes to the system, like adding new software or adding and removing other user accounts, you have to be the Administrator.

 In workspace environments, there are a lot of Standard user accounts.
 When it comes to your personal computer, it’s most likely that you’re the Administrator.
 If you want to find which type of user account you’re using, this is what you should do: